A day trip to Lille

 To Lille by train

 Lille is easy to reach by train.
-Travel to Brussels with Intercity Brussels or Eurostar and from there catch the TGV to Lille.
+Travel to Brussels with Eurocity Direct or Eurostar and from there catch the TGV to Lille.
 Travel time is about 3.35 hours.
 One-way ticket prices to Lille start at € 48.
 The sooner you book, the cheaper your ticket.
 You can, of course, get there and back in a day.
 But Lille is also nice for a weekend away!
 Or a midweek?
 Book a hotel and explore the city at your leisure.

 Read tips for getting the cheapest train tickets